feathersjs-ecosystem/authentication-client/README.md

 It also has a `app.passport` instance that, like on the server, exposes utils functions for dealing with JWTs:

 - `app.passport.getJWT()` - pull it from localstorage or the cookie
-- `app.passport.verifyJWT()` - verify that a JWT is not expired and decode it to get the payload.
+- `app.passport.verifyJWT(token)` - verify that a JWT is not expired and decode it to get the payload.

 **Note:** All these methods return promises.